What is a Gaming Surveillance Officer or Gaming Investigator?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-What Kind of Gaming Surveillance Officer or Gaming Investigator Job Opportunities Are There?
+Gaming Surveillance Officer or Gaming Investigator Employment Estimates

-There were about 10,700 jobs for Gaming Surveillance Officer or Gaming Investigator in 2016 (in the United States).
+In 2016, there was an estimated number of 10,700 jobs in the United States for Gaming Surveillance Officer or Gaming Investigator.
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Gaming Surveillance Officer or Gaming Investigator by 2026.
 There will be an estimated 1,400 positions for Gaming Surveillance Officer or Gaming Investigator per year.

 The states with the most job growth for Gaming Surveillance Officer or Gaming Investigator are Washington, Alabama, and Oklahoma.
 Watch out if you plan on working in Missouri, Illinois, or Michigan.
 These states have the worst job growth for this type of profession.